Compliance

 Ethics and Anticorruption Policy

-■ The Group prohibits anti-competitive behavior and maintains fair free competition.
+■ The Group prohibits anti-competitive behavior and maintains fair and free competition.

-■ The Group prohibits the abuse of any dominant bargaining position and ensures equal and proper transactions.
+■ The Group prohibits the abuse of its dominant bargaining position and ensures equal and proper transactions.

 ■ The Group does not engage in dishonest acts that may interfere with international peace and security.

-■ The Group prohibits entertainment and gifts beyond the range of conventional practices.
+■ The Group prohibits entertainment and gifts beyond the range of common sense and social norms.

 ■ The Group prohibits conflicts of interest.